Investing Insights

 Kelington Group (0151.KL): The Quiet Bursa Malaysia Semiconductor Compounder

-0151.KL builds the ultra-high-purity gas plumbing inside semiconductor fabs.
-A USD 1.2B tender book, ESMC Dresden orders, and a Japan subsidiary serving Rapidus and Micron Hiroshima sit behind one of Bursa Malaysia's quietest top performers.
+It builds the ultra-high-purity gas plumbing inside semiconductor fabs.
+A USD 1.2B tender book, ESMC Dresden orders, and a Japan arm serving Rapidus and Micron sit behind one of Bursa Malaysia's quietest top performers.

 ·9 min read